 The agency capitalized on using animal illustrations on the sticker.
 One permanent element across all these illustrations is the gas mask worn by these animals.
 It’s a subtle yet very powerful design move that affects any person seeing the design.
 It encourages the population to look at how mailing services impact our air -- 39g of greenhouse gas emitted per mailing.

 It’s also worth noting that although the animals are drawn beautifully and with bright colors, their background doesn’t look enticing at all.
-They are surrounded by withered leaves, drylands and unhealthy corals.
+They are surrounded by withered leaves, drylands, and unhealthy corals.
 With this, you’ll notice a prominent use of brown color to signify a decrease in life, across the designs.

 All designs carry a distinct and familiar look which in turn, boosts name recall.
-The brand logo is placed strategically on the lower-left corner, careful not to take away the focus from the sticker’s message.
+The brand logo is placed strategically in the lower-left corner, careful not to take away the focus from the sticker’s message.